JungleMinds/JM_API-Boilerplate/README.md

 4. Run `docker-compose down` It will Stops containers and removes containers, networks, volumes, and images created by `up`.

-The app should then be running on your docker daemon on port `4050`
+The app should then be running on your docker daemon on the port you specified in your `.env` file (default: `4050`)

 ## Scripts